Remortgage your home with us

 NatWest mortgages are available to over 18s.
-Your home or property may be repossessed if you do not keep up repayments on your mortgage.
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 The best place to start is our remortgage calculator.
 Use it to compare our range of mortgages and to see what your monthly repayments might be.

 Simply choose the 'planning to remortgage' option as you move through our calculator, to see an indication of the remortgage rates we may be able to offer you.

 If you've already used a remortgage calculator, the next best step could be getting an Agreement in Principle.